Ghostboard pixel

 Method 1: Install PyCharm in Ubuntu and other Linux using Snap [Easy]

-Install PyCharm in Ubuntu
+Install PyCharm from Ubuntu software center

 If you are using some other Linux distribution, enable snap support first and then use the snap command to install the PyCharm Community Edition: